 Sleep patterns usually change as we age; we may become sleepy earlier, wake up earlier, or sleep for shorter periods.
-Nevertheless, waking up tired every morning, having disturbed sleep, and experiencing other insomnia symptoms are not part of healthy ageing.
+Nevertheless, waking up tired every morning, having disturbed sleep, and experiencing other insomnia symptoms are not part of healthy aging.
 There are some easy exercises for better sleep for seniors and herbal teas that are effective and can help you fall asleep more easily.
+Nothing is as soothing as hot tea, especially before bed.
+You can unwind and relax with some types after a hard day’s work.
+In addition, herbal tea has long been used as a natural sleep remedy due to its ability to relieve insomnia, stress, and anxiety.
+This article explores 10 of the best bedtime teas for catching some Zzzs.

 What Kind of Tea Helps You Sleep?